 National events between 2005 and 2007 included the highly successful ‘Music on Fire’ (a Musical Prom with fireworks) at RMA Sandhurst, with audiences of 15,000, achieving national acclaim.

 The British Military Tournament at Earls Court was launched in December 2010 and ran for four successive years, attracting huge interest, entertaining tens of thousands of spectators and raising considerable funds in the early years.

-Until March 2007, the Charity’s Head Office was at 41 Queen Anne’s Gate, London, after which the Charity moved to more modern open-plan offices in Mountbarrow House in Victoria to co-locate with the Officers’ Association.
-In 2011, with the expansion of the Head Office, more space was leased in Mountbarrow House and the Charity now co-locates with seven other Service charities.
+Until March 2007, the charity’s Head Office was at 41 Queen Anne’s Gate, London, after which it moved to more modern, open-plan offices in Mountbarrow House in Victoria to co-locate with the Officers’ Association.
+In 2011, with the expansion of the Head Office, more space was leased in Mountbarrow House and the charity now co-locates with seven other Service charities.

 In February 2010, the charity was re-launched and re-branded as ABF The Soldiers’ Charity to communicate its relevance and broaden its appeal, whilst maintaining the same role and values.
 The Controller became the Chief Executive and the charity underwent an ambitious expansion scheme.
 The charity subsequently became an Incorporated Charity in March 2012.